BATS exchange withdraws IPO after stumbles

 The problems Friday morning caused BATS shares briefly to trade for less than a penny, confusing investors and potentially threatening the future of the fledgling exchange itself.

-The glitches also fouled a trade in shares of Apple Inc, the world's most valuable company, and caused a temporary halt in the stock.
+The glitches also fouled a trade in shares of Apple Inc (AAPL.O), the world's most valuable company, and caused a temporary halt in the stock.

 Prices plunged shortly after BATS shares began their first day of trading on the BATS exchange, a start-up that in a few years has captured about 11 percent of U.S. equity market volume and 3 percent of equity options volume.